Open post

 Additionally, the Cafe Parisien on B Deck seemed particularly popular for fashionable young cigarette smokers on board the Titanic.

-Crew members were only permitted to smoke while off-duty, although surely this rule was bent to break.
+Crew members were only permitted to smoke while off-duty, although surely this rule was bent to breaking.

 Stewardess Violet Jessop wrote in her memoir that she caught at least one steward defying the rule on the boat deck, in the middle of evacuations.